Degrees

 Incoming Cooperative Agreements

 Individuals who want to enroll in an Associate in Applied Science degree or certificate program not offered by their own community college may apply for a cooperative agreement at College of DuPage.
 The process begins with the student applying through their own community college at least 30 days prior to the beginning of the term for which they intend to enroll at College of DuPage.
 Cooperative agreements are available for community colleges within the State of Illinois.
-Most community college districts do not approve cooperative agreements for single courses, developmental courses or non-credit courses.
-For information on applying for a cooperative agreement, contact the Office of Student Registration Services, Student Services Center (SSC), Room 2221, call (630) 942-2377 or e-mail registration@cod.edu.
+Most community college districts do not approve cooperative agreements for single courses, developmental courses, or non-credit courses.
+For information on applying for a cooperative agreement, contact the Office of Student Registration Services, Student Services Center (SSC) 2221, call (630)942-2377, or email registration@cod.edu.

-Students residing in College of DuPage District 502 who wish to enroll in an approved program of study not offered by College of DuPage, may be eligible for a cooperative agreement to attend another community college in Illinois that offers that curriculum.
-A student approved for a cooperative agreement will be entitled to that college’s in-district tuition rates.
-(Board Policy 25-50).
-The process to apply for a cooperative agreement to attend another community College in Illinois must be filed 30 calendar days prior to the start of term.
+Students residing in College of DuPage District 502 who wish to enroll in an approved program not offered by College of DuPage may be eligible for a cooperative agreement to attend another community college in Illinois that offers that curriculum.
+A student approved for a cooperative agreement will be entitled to that college's in-district tuition rates (Board Policy 25-50).
+The process to apply for a cooperative agreement to attend another community college in Illinois must be filed 30 calendar days prior to the start of the term.
 Single courses, developmental courses, non-credit courses, and Associate in Arts or Associate in Science degrees do not qualify for cooperative agreements.
-For information on applying for a cooperative agreement, contact the Office of Student Registration Services, Student Services Center (SSC), Room 2221, call (630) 942-2377 or email registration@cod.edu.
+For information on applying for a cooperative agreement, contact the Office of Student Registration Services, Student Services Center (SSC) 2221, call (630)942-2377, or email registration@cod.edu.

 Learning for Life